Serverless has two terms: Server and less, i.e. it essentially means there is no server involved!

 The Serverless Stack

-We started with Bare Metals, then came Infrastructure as Service(IAAS) like AWS which gave us fully managed servers, and gone were the days to patch servers, provision it, etc. PAAS made it, even more, easier to use a platform to deploy like AWS Beanstalk, Heroku, etc.
+We started with Bare Metals, then came Infrastructure as Service(IAAS) like AWS which gave us fully managed servers, and gone were the days to patch servers, provision them, etc. PAAS made it, even more, easier to use a platform to deploy like AWS Beanstalk, Heroku, etc.

 Finally enters serverless which is the easiest and tension-free mode of deployment of apps.
 It manages everything for you and you just focus on code(functions).